Dawn-LX/VidSGG-BIG/README.md

 ## Tracklet data for VidOR

 - Download the I3D feature of train & val videos (used for grounding stage) at [here](https://mega.nz/folder/FAxh0CiC#2zLOovjX8epdgMq5rXwEhg)
+- Download the pre-prepared cache data for VidOR-val ([here](https://mega.nz/folder/VcwA1DaI#YW2M_uFsbsE6twHDIpfPuw), around 19G), VidOR-train ([here, to be released](), 14 parts in total, around 130G), and put them in `datasets/cache`.
+- **Some Notes**

+    Ideally, you can prepare these cache data from `.npy` files (as did in VidVRD).
+However, due to some ancient coding reasons, we extract bbox RoI feature for each frame, which makes these `.npy` files too large (**827G** for VidOR-train and **90G** for VidOR-val).
+Therefore, we only release pre-prepared cache data as above.

+    Despite this, we still release the `.npy` files without RoI features, i.e., only box positions, ([here](https://drive.google.com/drive/folders/1wWkzHlhYcZPQR4fUMTTJEn2SVVnhGFch?usp=sharing), around 12G), and you can extract their RoI features based on the position by yourself.
+Refer to this repository [VidVRD-tracklets](https://github.com/Dawn-LX/VidVRD-tracklets) for more details.

 # Evaluation:
 **First, make sure you run `tools/dataloader_demo.py` successfully**